LidiaKovac/learning-management-system-FE/README.md

 - Added class page with searchbar
 - Fixed firebase problem

+### Day 16 - Post-Easter renovation
+- Finished Class page and added file upload for sections.
+- Created To-do endpoint for teachers
+- Started on homeworks

 BY NEXT WEEK:
  feedback for homework, which includes:
   - ~change event model to include homework~